Platform-OS/platformos-check/docs/checks/html_parsing_error.md

 # Report HTML parsing errors (`HtmlParsingError`)

-Report errors preventing the HTML from being parsed and analyzed by Theme Check.
+Report errors preventing the HTML from being parsed and analyzed by PlatformOS Check.

 ## Check Details